 - building topical relevance

 - navigation and inter-linking

 - outbound authority links

 - optimizing for user experience

 Phase III – Search Engine Rankings Trending In The Right Direction

 You’ve invested the time, and put in the work to build trust, authority, and relevance for your website.

 Unfortunately, Google isn’t going to give you credit for all the work you’ve done – at least not right away.

 The boost you can get from on-page optimizations can show up fairly quickly, but it takes considerably more time for search engines to acknowledge your off-page and link-building efforts.

-Popular internet marketing expert Neil Patel estimates that it takes anywhere from 3-6 months for backlinks to kick in, and start contributing juice to the optimization campaign for your website.
+Popular SEO expert Neil Patel estimates that it takes anywhere from 3-6 months for backlinks to kick in, and start contributing juice to the SEO campaign for your website.